epinio/docs/src/howtos/certificate_issuers.md

 ## Choosing a Different Issuer

-When [installing Epinio with helm](../installation/installation.html#install-epinio), one can choose between those issuers by using the `global.tlsIssuer` helm variable.
+When [installing Epinio with helm](../installation/installation.html#install-epinio), you can choose between those issuers by using the `global.tlsIssuer` helm variable.

 It's also possible to create a cert-manager cluster issuer in the cluster, before installing Epinio and referencing it by name when installing.